Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Introduction

-Recent observations have questioned the validity of general relativity (GR), notwithstanding its effectiveness as a physics theory \cite{ref12}.
-Perhaps the most striking discovery is the fast expansion of our universe in its early and late stages, which general relativity cannot explain.
+Recent observations have questioned the validity of general relativity (GR), notwithstanding its effectiveness as a physics theory \cite{ref11}.
+Perhaps the most striking discovery is the fast expansion of our universe in its early and late stages, which general relativity cannot explain properly.
 Because theory and observation diverge, many theories other than General Relativity (GR) have been proposed.
-These theories are known as ``modified gravity" \cite{ref13}.
-We demonstrated how looking for a feasible alternative increased our understanding of gravity.
-The $f(R)$-gravity concept, introduced in \cite{ref14,ref15}, is the most basic generalization of general relativity.
-The method requires replacing the Hilbert-Einstein action Ricci-scalar $R$ with a freely chosen function.
-The modified $f(R)$ gravity is widely recognized for demonstrating the evolution of the universe, the cosmological constant $\Lambda$, and its impact on acceleration \cite{ref16,ref17}.
-The literature computes cosmic acceleration using modified gravity theories and other methods.
+These theories are known as ``modified gravity" \cite{ref12}.
+They demonstrated how looking for a feasible alternative extended our understanding of gravity.
+The $f(R)$-gravity concept, introduced in \cite{ref13,ref14}, is the most basic generalization of general relativity.
+This method requires replacing the Hilbert-Einstein action Ricci-scalar $R$ with a freely chosen function of $R$.
+The modified $f(R)$ gravity is widely recognized for demonstrating the evolution of the universe, the cosmological constant $\Lambda$, and its impact on acceleration \cite{ref15,ref16}.
+In the recent literature, several cosmologists have attempted to explain the cosmic acceleration using modified gravity and alternative gravity theories.
 This startling theory holds that matter fields have no effect on gravitational interactions.
-A manifold's affine features can be explained by its geometric qualities and curvature \cite{ref18,ref19,ref20,ref21}.\\
+A manifold's affine features can be explained by its geometric properties and curvature \cite{ref17,ref18,ref19,ref20}.\\